LEARN TO explore

 library(utils)

-4. Interact with the ADP
+4. Interact with the API

 a.
 Setup connection parameters

-Please replace yourName and yourPassword below with your own ADP username and password and execute the code to define the connection parameters.
-If you don’t have ADP credentials, please generate your own unique credentials in the ADP Access Dashboard.
+Please replace “yourName” and “yourPassword” below with your own API username and password (also encased in quotation marks) and execute the code to define the connection parameters.
+You can find this information under ‘Manage Access’ → ‘API Access’ after you’ve logged in.
+If you don’t have API credentials, please generate your own unique credentials in the Access Dashboard.
+If you need guidance on creating your credentials, please refer to the tutorial here.

 #### ------ Setup variables ------- ####